 Service updates - COVID 19

-For the latest advice about the latest restrictions and self-isolation requirements, visit the NSW Government.
+For the latest advice about restrictions and self-isolation requirements, visit the NSW Government.

-Click on the tabs below to find Council's latest updates.
+Click on the tabs below to find latest updates on Council-related services.

 Due to the risk of Coronavirus (COVID-19) and acting on the advice of lead NSW and Federal health authorities, Council has taken the decision to temporarily close or change a number of services we provide to the community.

 OPEN FOR BUSINESS

 - Council Business, VLine and Service NSW/RMS